kambahr/go-icann-api-client/README.md

   ICANN_ACCOUNT_PASSWORD........
 ICANN account password<br>
   USER_AGENT...................................... user-agent in format: &lt;product name&gt; / &lt;version&gt; &lt;comment&gt;<br>
   APPROVED_TLDS............................... approved tld names, separated by comma (e.g. com,net)<br>
+  HOURS_TO_WAIT_BETWEEN_DOWNLOADS............. hours to wait to download the same type of file (default is 24)<br>

-Please, note that SALT_PHRASE is not required; if blank an empty satl-phrase will be used.
+Please, note that SALT_PHRASE is not required; if blank, an empty salt-phrase will be used.

 ### Essential args using the icann.env file
 If the icann.env file exists in the install-directory, it will be used to read required args into